 Pulmonary Fellowship Training

-The research portion of the fellowship provides fellows with the opportunity to pursue many different avenues of research, including basic science, translational, and epidemiological research.
-On the basic science level, our faculty are pioneers in the areas of stem cell biology, developmental biology, matrix biology/interstitial lung disease, pulmonary immunology, pulmonary endothelial cell/vascular research, and through our affiliation with the Framingham cohort study, genetic and clinical epidemiological investigation of lung disease.
+The research portion of the fellowship provides fellows with the opportunity to pursue many different avenues of research, including basic science, translational, clinical, epidemiology, outcomes and health services research.
+On the basic science level, our faculty are pioneers in the areas of stem cell biology, developmental biology, matrix biology/interstitial lung disease, pneumonia biology, pulmonary immunology, pulmonary endothelial cell/vascular research, and through our affiliation with the Framingham cohort study, genetic and clinical epidemiological investigation of lung disease.
 There are many areas of clinical expertise coupled with research programs, which offer fellows research projects of a translational nature.
 These include, but are not limited to lung cancer, asthma, sarcoidosis, tuberculosis, pulmonary vascular disease, sarcoidosis and amyloidosis.
 Finally, there is an active pulmonary epidemiology group, which is uniquely positioned with access to the Framingham database to answer fundamental questions related to airway disease (COPD and asthma) and sleep medicine.

 During the research years of the fellowship training program, fellows are expected to present their work at national meetings such as the American Thoracic Society.
 Fellows are also expected to publish their research findings which is an important milestone for academic physicians.
 Our fellows also receive mentoring and guidance for grant writing and submission.
 Our fellows have been competitive in earning F32, NIH Loan repayment, ALA, and Parker B. Francis grants.
 The goal of our training program is to train the next generation of physician scientists.